JoeyStanley/jekyll-for-designers/index.md

 📝 Revising and resubmitting two papers (one on Pillai scores and the other on Order of Operations).

+📝 Preparing a talk for NWAV50 on Pillai scores (with Betsy Sneller)

 <!--📝 Working on a manuscript based on my dissertation (finally).-->

 <!--😅 Trying to finish up some of the projects I was hoping to finish this summer.-->

 <!--🧑‍💻 Managing several RAs to help transcribe a bunch of audio I collected as a grad student.-->

 🎤 Transcribing and coming up with preliminary results for a project on English in the Intermountain West.
-Stay tuned for a blog post about Idaho, Montana, Wyoming, and Utah Englishes!